 Australia’s leadership in sustainable ocean management

-As a member of the 14-nation High Level Panel for a Sustainable Ocean Economy, Australia is working to accelerate and amplify action to maximise ocean health and wealth.
+The Australian Prime Minister is a member of the 17-nation High Level Panel for a Sustainable Ocean Economy (Ocean Panel), which is working to accelerate and amplify action to help the world transition to a sustainable ocean economy where jobs are secured, ocean health is protected and prosperity is shared equitably.

 Australia has committed to sustainably manage 100 per cent of the ocean area within our national waters, guided by a sustainable ocean plan, by 2025.

 Sustainable ocean management and a sustainable ocean economy are part of the solution to addressing the interconnected global challenges of climate change and biodiversity loss.
-Australia is investing in climate adaptation and resilience efforts to protect our ocean, blue carbon ecosystems and coral reefs:
+Australia is investing in climate adaptation and resilience efforts and protecting our ocean, blue carbon ecosystems and coral reefs:

-- Our Reef 2050 Long-Term Sustainability Plan focuses on protecting reef ecosystems through building reef resilience, adaptive marine park management and improving water quality flowing into the Great Barrier Reef.
+- Our Reef 2050 Long-Term Sustainability Plan focuses on protecting the Great Barrier Reef through building reef resilience, adaptive marine park management and improving water quality.
 The Australian and Queensland governments are investing more than $4.4 billion from 2014-15 to 2029-30 to implement the Plan.

 - Our $500m+ investments in ocean adaptation and resilience, including long-term investments to fund environment and climate research supporting science-based solutions to environmental issues, and investments to address the challenge of ghost nets and plastic litter in the Gulf of Carpentaria.

-- Our support for marine park management, creating new Sea Country Indigenous Protected Areas, restoring blue carbon ecosystems and supporting marine conservation through enhancing the resilience of threatened and migratory marine species to climate change.
+- Our support for creating new Sea Country Indigenous Protected Areas, restoring blue carbon ecosystems, and supporting marine conservation is enhancing the resilience of threatened and migratory marine species to climate change.

 - Our partnerships with our neighbours on nature-based solutions, including: